juanmartin8a/Videogame-Video-Classification/README.md

   - ### Sequence Classifier:
     Processes the sequence of embeddings and assigns a videogame class to the entire video.

-Both models were trained on Kaggle for free, which limited the amount of computational resources available.
+Both models were trained on Google Colab's free tier, which limited the amount of computational resources available.

+## Disclaimer
+Unfortunately I was unable to find the weights for the Sequence Classifier, I probably deleted them long ago :(.
+However, I was able to find the weights for the ResNet101 model used as a feature extractor :D